FastReports/FastReport.Blazor.Demo/README.md

 # FastReport.Blazor.Demo
-## Run your reports in Blazor Server!
+## Run your reports on Blazor Server!

 This is an example of displaying reports and exporting to various formats in a Blazor Server application.